Subprime credit card holders hit hardest by rising interest rates

 Is trouble ahead for subprime borrowers?

-Nonetheless, Bossler says, some subprime cardholders might be headed for trouble, given the current economic climate.
-In June, the U.S. inflation rate had increased to 9.1 percent, the highest it’s been since 1981.
-Inflation has cooled slightly since then, dropping to 7.1 percent in November, according to the U.S. Bureau of Labor Statistics.
+Nonetheless, Bossler says some subprime cardholders might be headed for trouble, given the current economic climate.
+In June 2022, the U.S. inflation rate had increased to 9.1 percent, the highest it’s been since 1981.
+Inflation has cooled since then, dropping to 5 percent in March 2023, according to the U.S. Bureau of Labor Statistics.

 “Many of the people we at GreenPath speak with are looking for ways to cope with inflation,” says Bossler.
 “The increased prices on everyday essentials from gas to groceries to utilities — and utilizing credit cards for these expenses — can lead to greater financial stress.
 We’ve seen a heavy need for budgeting and support services.
 Many of our clients are still facing reduced income and job loss.”

-GreenPath is noticing some troubling trends among subprime consumers and other borrowers, including:
+GreenPath is noticing some troubling trends among subprime consumers and other borrowers, such as:

 - Using credit cards to supplement their income